stanbaek/ece387/_sources/AI_policy.md

 ## 🔍 Purpose of the Policy

-Artificial Intelligence (AI) tools—such as large language models, code generators, writing assistants, and virtual tutors—are increasingly available to students and engineers.
+Artificial Intelligence (AI) tools - such as large language models, code generators, writing assistants, and virtual tutors - are increasingly available to students and engineers.
 When used appropriately, these tools can support learning.
 When misused, however, they can interfere with skill development, obscure student understanding, and compromise academic integrity.

 This policy defines when and how AI tools may be used in this course, with clear boundaries designed to ensure that all submitted work accurately reflects your own understanding, reasoning, and skills as a student in electrical and computer engineering.